Frequently Asked Questions

 Q: Do I need immunizations or vaccines?
 Will my insurance cover me while abroad?

 A: For more information on recommended vaccines visit the smart traveler checklist provided by the CDC.
-If a study abroad program is offered by GGC, it is certain that credit earned will be easily transferred.
-Further, the majority of all programs promoted and administered by the Office of Internationalization are done so with the intent of students being able to transfer the credit back to GGC.
-If you are unsure whether you can transfer the credit to GGC, you should first consult the Director of Internationalization.
-Then, you should consult your academic mentor and Registrar.
-They will advise you on the academic quality of your chosen program.
-Be sure you have a written description of your proposed program (catalog, brochures, etc.) to show them.
+If a study abroad program is offered by GGC, majority of the time a student will receive GGC credit.
+The majority of all programs promoted and administered by the Office of Internationalization are done so with the intent of students being able to transfer the credit back to GGC.
+For an education abroad program, students must be sure to verify whether it is credit bearing or not.
+If it is credit bearing, students must verify how many credits and whether the credits will transfer to their GGC program of study.

 [ Back to top ] No matter what you decide to do after graduating, the time you spend studying abroad is likely to be viewed as an asset by admissions officers at graduate schools and employers who are increasingly looking for people who are adaptable, yet focused.
 The 21st century will continue to demand that educated people be knowledgeable about the world, comfortable with people from diverse backgrounds, able to speak other languages and willing to break out of their provincial prejudices to seek common solutions to complex global problems.

 National boundaries are becoming less consequential in the fields of education, business and public services.
 At the same time, the U.S. workforce is becoming more ethnically diversified.
 If you want to be competitive in this century, then studying abroad is one way to start.
 Yet, probably the best reason for studying abroad is the chance of a lifetime to see another part of the world.
-You will meet new people, see the sights you have read about and change your perspective by thinking of yourself as a citizen of the world.
+You will meet new people, see the sights you have read about and change your perspective by thinking of yourself as a Global citizen.